When does the 2020 college football season start?

 You can find information on when the 2020 college football season starts here.
 All scheduled games are tentative and the times and dates may change because of the coronavirus.
 Plans on how, when and if college football games will be played are changing, sometimes daily.
 Click or tap here for the latest news from the NCAA about the response to the virus.
+On Aug.
+3, the Big 12 announced a 10-game season (nine conference, one nonconference), which will begin in mid- to late September.
 On July 31, the Pac-12 revealed its full schedule (teams will play 10 games) that starts Sept.
 26. A day earlier, the SEC announced a 10-game, conference-only schedule that will start on Sept.
 26. On July 29, the ACC announced its 11-game season (10 conference, one nonconference), will start the week of Sept.
 7-12.

 On July 8, the Ivy League, which is in the FCS, announced there will be no athletic competition before the end of the fall semester.
 A decision on fall sports possibly playing in the spring will be made later.